fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl7.rst

 right after it sets up the entry block for the function.

-The final missing piece is adding the mem2reg pass, which allows us to get good GenStmt once again:
+The final missing piece is adding the mem2reg pass, which allows us to get good codegen once again:

 .. code-block:: ocaml